Contact Us

 • End user applications make up the top layer of the stack.[NETWORK-STACK]

-Each layer of the stack will be examined through the example of using an entanglement-based advanced secure network and the BBM92 protocol for entanglement-based key generation.
+Each layer of the stack will be examined through the example of using an entanglement-based quantum network and the BBM92 protocol for entanglement-based key generation.
 While specifics of all the protocols used in the stack could differ, this example will still give a good overview of how an entanglement-based secure network operates.

 • The distributed entanglement must have a high quality of entanglement, also known as fidelity.